intelligent-environments-lab/bleed-orange-measure-iaq/references/project_posting_software.md

 ## Desired Length of Commitment
 1 semester with the option to continue on for the Spring 2022 semester

+## Compensation

+$13/hour up to the 10 hour per week commitment

 ## Tags
 IAQ, sensing, software, data management